Atari XG-1 light gun: Reception

-For Antic magazine in August 1988, Matthew Ratcliff criticized the poor horizontal accuracy of the XG-1 light gun compared to the NES Zapper or the Sega Light Phaser.
+For Antic magazine in August 1988, Matthew Ratcliff criticized the poor horizontal accuracy of the XG-1 light gun compared to Nintendo's NES Zapper or Sega's Light Phaser.
 In December 1988, he said that, to switch between light gun and joystick games, active XEGS gamers are frustrated by the need to continually re-plug their devices and power cycle the system, due to the system's lack of autodetection, which is complicated by its awkwardly downward slanting ports.
 He said "Barnyard Blaster and Bug Hunt could have been just a bit smarter" by including the simple routine that the magazine was forced to write and publish as a workaround.

 In the August 1989 issue of A.N.A.L.O.G.
 Computing magazine, Matthew Ratcliff wrote a front page feature on programming the XG-1 in users' custom software, including his program allowing the light gun to be used to make menu selections.
 He gave the XG-1 a positive review, calling it an "exciting alternative to joysticks".
 He said it "has much more 'noise' in the horizontal direction than vertical" due to hardware limitations.

-The 2014 book Vintage Game Consoles also criticized its accuracy compared to Nintendo and Sega, but says it became collectible as Atari's only light gun.
+The 2014 book Vintage Game Consoles also criticized its accuracy compared to its competition, but noted its rarity as Atari's only light gun.